News & Events

 Both HTLV-I and HTLV-II can be transmitted through transfusion, reuse of syringes, and by breast feeding from infected mothers.
 Screening of all blood donors in the U.S for evidence of HTLV infections is required to assure the safety of blood transfusions.

 The Avioq HTLV-I/II Microelisa System is intended for screening living individual human donors, including volunteer donors of whole blood and blood components for the presence of HTLV antibodies.
 It is also approved for testing serum and plasma specimens to screen potential organ donors when specimens are obtained while the donor’s heart is still beating.
-It is not intended to be used to screen cord blood specimens or cadaveric blood specimens.
+It is not intended to be used to screen cord blood specimens.

 Additionally, the test is approved for use as an aid in the diagnosis of HTLV-I or HTLV-II infection and related diseases.